badlydrawnrob/elm-playground/elm-in-action/README.md

 4. `decodeValue` is quicker than converting into a string, and decoding from a string.
 Make a note of the difference between using a hardcoded test, vs a fuzz test.
 5. Sometimes it's quite difficult to know what type signature to give more difficult functions (especially when using pipeline) — see `testSlider` in `Notes.elm`
 6. It's also quite tricky to know which parts of `PhotoGroove` we need to expose (or which we need to import into `PhotoGrooveTest`) as there's a lot of moving parts.
 Perhaps this gets easier with practice.
+7. Writing tests seems to (sometimes) take almost as long as writing bloody code.
+So I need to look at various ways to do it that keeps time down.
+One way is to look at functions as black boxes and only check inputs and outputs — and not just replicating the code functionality which seems wasteful.
+    - For view we're randomly generating urls to pass through to our view.
+This seems a bit wasteful of time to me.